kob51/Udacity_AI_Robotics/README.md

-These are my programming exercises from the Udacity Artificial Intelligence for Robotics classes.
+This is my code from the Udacity Artificial Intelligence for Robotics class taught by Sebastian Thrun.

 TABLE OF CONTENTS

 1 - Localization --> General localization theory and histogram filters

+2 - Kalman Filter

+3 - Particle Filter

+4 - Motion Planning

+5 - PID Control

+6 - SLAM